 Garforth Academy is basically its own admissions authority which works in accordance with the national Schools Admissions Code and co-ordinates with the Schools Admissions Department of Leeds City Council.
-There is just one basic difference between our admissions policy and that of the local authority: we offer a higher criteria for children in one of the GSPT (Garforth School PartnershipTrust) primary schools.
+There is just one basic difference between our admissions policy and that of the local authority: we offer a higher criteria for children in the named local criteria 3 schools.

 To fully understand how places are allocated to Garforth Academy please read our admissions policy carefully.
-You can access a copy by clicking on the appropriate link on this page.
+You can access a copy by clicking on the appropriate link on the statuatory policies page.

 For admissions into the next year’s Year 7 parents are required to complete an application form (known as the “preference form”) which will be sent to them by their local authority.
 No applications direct to the Academy can be accepted.

 Parents are strongly advised to carefully read the information and advice from the local authority.
 The main points to remember are: